kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 ### But different

-- Go has no runtime required (like the [.NET CLR](https://docs.microsoft.com/en-us/dotnet/standard/clr))
+- Go has no runtime (like the [.NET CLR](https://docs.microsoft.com/en-us/dotnet/standard/clr)) required
 - Go has no generics
     - This is a consistent paint point for the Go community
     - See [here](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md) for a proposal to add generics from language designer Russ Cox
 - Go returns errors which are then checked by the caller, rather than try/catch blocks and exceptions for error handling
 - Go has no concept of `await`ing an action (more on this later)
-- Go places a strong emphasis on staying up to date with the language, in contrast to the fragmentation in the .NET and .NET Core ecosystems
+- Go places a strong emphasis on its applications staying up to date with the language, in contrast to the fragmentation in the .NET and .NET Core ecosystems

 ## Dependency management

 The only Go unit of import/export within a program is the `package`.

-All Go source files must declare a package in their first line, and every Go file must have at least one `package main` file that declares a `func main()`.
+All Go source files must declare a package in their first line, and every Go application must have at least one `package main` file that declares a `func main()`.
 Other than the file that contains `main`, code must be placed in a directory whose name matches the `package` of files within it.

 As previously mentioned, all uncapitalized members and functions are private, and all capitalized ones are publicly visible.